 The same approach exists under Directive 2009/138/EC12 (Solvency II), while, in the context of outsourcing, the PSD2 uses 'important function' for the purpose of identifying functions under outsourcing arrangements for which specific requirements apply.
-Therefore, to embrace all existing legislation and to ensure a level playing field for credit institutions, investment firms, payment institutions and electronic money institutions, the wording used under MiFID II is the term used within the EBA Outsourcing Guidelines and this Cross-Industry Guidance on Outsourcing.
+Therefore, to embrace all existing legislation and to ensure a level playing field for credit institutions, investment firms, payment institutions and electronic money institutions, the wording used under MiFID II is used within the EBA Outsourcing Guidelines.